 Everyone keeps secrets.
 They sit with us, like stones in our pockets.
-Some weigh us done.
+Some weigh us down.
 Others just exist.
 All are present.
 In fact, according to a study published last year in the Journal of Personality and Social Psychology, people keep 13 of them on average.
-The most common secrets are sexual in nature, researchers found: either having to do with behavior or having romantic thoughts about someone outside of the confines of your primary relationship.
+The most common secrets are sexual in nature, researchers found: having to do with behavior or with romantic thoughts about someone outside of the confines of your primary relationship.
 But all secrets, big and small, have a profound effect on you and your marriage — whether you notice it or not.

 Scientists, it’s pretty obvious, are fascinated by secrets.
-It would be a mistake, however, to oversimplify the research findings and assume secrets always cause harm and revealing them always makes things better.
+It would be a mistake, however, to oversimplify the research findings and assume that secrets always cause harm and revealing them always makes things better.

 Most people, however, are honest because of one thing: fear.

-“It’s difficult to generalize about the body of research that secrets are bad for you,” says Dr. Karl Pillemer, Ph.D., sociologist at Cornell University and the author of 30 Lessons for Loving: Advice from the Wisest Americans on Love, Relationships, and Marriage.
+“It’s difficult to generalize about the body of research that secrets are bad for you,” says Dr. Karl Pillemer, Ph.D., sociologist at Cornell University and the author of 30 Lessons for Loving: Advice From the Wisest Americans on Love, Relationships, and Marriage.
 “Many of the studies were small in scale and involved artificial situations, and I’m not sure how well those translate into actual human behavior and well-being.”

-If you’re cheating on your wife, for example, it might be helpful to vocalize it, but you’re probably going to choose a person to tell who will align with you, not the friend across the country who goes to church every Sunday and has had one sexual partner his entire life, says Dr. Christine Hyde, Ph.D., a licensed clinical social worker and certified sex therapist.
+If you’re cheating on your wife, for example, it might be helpful to vocalize it, but you’re probably going to choose to tell someone who will align with you, not the friend across the country who goes to church every Sunday and has had one sexual partner his entire life, says Dr. Christine Hyde, Ph.D., a licensed clinical social worker and certified sex therapist.

 “At the most basic level, we’re about survival, and by connecting with people on a primal level, we improve our chances of survival,” says clinical and forensic psychologist Dr. John Paul Garrison, PsyD.
 “When we keep secrets or are being deceptive because we think we’ll be rejected by people, it increases the body’s insulin and cortisol, can create heart palpitations and affect the brain.”

-These effects heavily depend upon the individual, however, Garrison notes.
+These effects depend heavily upon the individual, however, Garrison notes.
 If lying to a partner or hiding something damaging doesn’t make a person anxious, they’re not going to experience those signs of physiological stress.
 Psychopaths, sociopaths, and narcissists, for example, won’t be bothered in the slightest by lying to others or hiding things, he says.
 However, if you’re in a relationship with a narcissist and have a secret, you might want to keep it to yourself.
 “Revealing secrets to narcissists only gives them more ammunition to degrade you, which really goes back to the quality of a relationship,” he says.

 “When we keep secrets or are being deceptive because we think we’ll be rejected by people, it increases the body’s insulin and cortisol, can create heart palpitations and affect the brain.”

-Although how well you can emotionally handle secrets does have to do with your sense of morality and empathy for other people, it’s not cut and dry.
+Although how well you can emotionally handle secrets does have to do with your sense of morality and empathy for other people, it’s not cut-and-dry.

-“Highly moralistic people will find it torturous to hold onto a secret, and for them, it can lead to IBS, anxiety, and chest pains, absolutely,” Hyde says.
+“Highly moralistic people will find it torturous to hold on to a secret, and for them, it can lead to IBS, anxiety, and chest pains, absolutely,” Hyde says.
 “But I also think some of this research pigeonholes people in societal standards that aren’t realistic.
 The reality is that people cheat all over the place and are dishonest.”

 Hyde says it’s “a lovely benchmark” to assume that most people will suffer negative effects when they’re not honest with their partners about serious things they might be hiding, such as cheating, a gambling or drug problem, bad investments, losing a job, or criminal behavior.
 Most people, however, are honest because of one thing: fear.